 A measure of a student's skill and knowledge based on judgments about the extent to which a student has achieved course objectives and demonstrated Graduate Qualities.
-Assessment can take a variety of forms, including:
+Assessment tasks can be either formative or summative and all assessment should be criterion referenced.